-However, my favorite is definitely the positive postcard shown below.
+However, my favorite is definitely the positive postcard shown above.
 I try to send 2 per student each year with a little note about something I noticed they did that was above and beyond the norm for them.
-(If you love the design, you can get my whole set here.)

 At the beginning of the year, I have parents fill them out (they are each a half-sheet of cardstock), and I hole punch them.
 I place them on a large ring in ABC order.